MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

 3. I then ran ``` docker run -it --rm -d -p 8080:80 --name webserver ``` in a container without the need for a mount for the HTML file

-4. Here is confirmation that it successfully worked when i navigated to http://localhost:8080:
+4. Here is confirmation that it successfully worked when I navigated to http://localhost:8080:

 ![Screenshot 2025-02-24 135633](https://github.com/user-attachments/assets/af31f89a-b758-4730-9b34-45c55ff15f01)